Lipschitz homotopy convergence of Alexandrov spaces II: Proof of Theorem

 \section{Proof of Theorem \ref{thm:ext}}

 In this section we give two proofs of Theorem \ref{thm:ext}.
-The first one is a direct corollary of the proofs of Theorem \ref{thm:main} and the second one provides a more general way of deforming a Lipschitz homotopy approximation.
+The first is a direct corollary of the proofs of Theorem \ref{thm:main} and the second provides a more general way to deform a Lipschitz homotopy approximation to preserve extremal subsets.
+Since we have proved Theorem \ref{thm:main} in two different ways, there are consequently three ways to prove Theorem \ref{thm:ext}.

 We first define extremal subsets.
-Here we state the definition in \cite{Pet:sc} by gradient flows, which is more suitable for our application than the original one in \cite{PP:ext}.
+Here we state the definition in \cite{Pet:sc} in terms of gradient flows, which is more suitable for our applications than the original one in \cite{PP:ext}.

-\begin{dfn} A subset $E$ of an Alexandrov space $M$ is said to be \textit{extremal} if the gradient curve of any semiconcave function starting at a point of $E$ remains in $E$. \end{dfn}
+\begin{dfn} A subset $E$ of an Alexandrov space $M$ is said to be \textit{extremal} if the gradient curve of any semiconcave function starting at $p\in E$ remains in $E$. \end{dfn}

 Note that any extremal subset is closed.
 A typical example is the boundary of an Alexandrov space.
 See \cite[\S4]{Pet:sc} or \cite{PP:ext} for other examples and properties of extremal subsets.